The AMTRA Council includes a number of people who have been elected by RAMAs to represent them on Council.

 My name is Dawn Prime, I am a Senior Animal Nursing Assistant (ANA) and R-RAMA, based in a veterinary practice on the Norfolk and Suffolk border.

 I qualified as an R-RAMA in 2015 and since then I have used my RAMA status to promote the Animal Health Industry and the fantastic work that we do.
-This includes writing articles for publications including Farmers Weekly, Farmers Guardian, OvertheCounter and Cat World.
+This includes writing articles for publications including Farmers Weekly, Farmers Guardian and OvertheCounter.
 I also promote the industry through my own social media and blogs

 I have become involved in teaching and mentoring the RAMAs of the future, through face-to-face module and CPD training.
 Going forward, I’d like to make face-to-face CPD more accessible, ensuring that our RAMAs are the best they can be.